IIVEventGroup/STARE/README.md

 - The aedat4 directory contains the raw event data (event stream and corresponding RGB frames), the [DV](https://inivation.gitlab.io/dv/dv-docs/docs/getting-started.html) and [dv-python](https://gitlab.com/inivation/dv/dv-python) is recommended for visualization and processing in python respectively.

-- You can find the metadata file at `data/esot500_metadata.json`, or download it from our dataset page in [Hugging face](https://huggingface.co/datasets/NoRealBlank/ESOT500).
+- You can find the metadata file at `data/esot500_metadata.json`, or download it from our dataset page in [[Hugging face]](https://huggingface.co/datasets/NoRealBlank/ESOT500).

 <!-- <img src="img/esot2_examples.png" width=65%> -->